Persistent homology analysis of type 2 diabetes genome-wide association studies in protein-protein interaction networks: Discussion

 \section{Discussion}

 Using persistent homology, this study explored the evolution and persistence of the topological features of T2D GWAS hits in the PPI network as the P-value threshold increased from 0 to 5×10$^{-8}$.
-The $n$th persistent disease module was defined as a union of persistent $n$-dimensional holes that live forever over all P-value thresholds.
+The $n$-th persistent disease module was defined as a union of persistent $n$-dimensional holes that live forever over all P-value thresholds.
+This is a higher-order generalization of the conventional disease module concept.
 The 0th persistent T2D disease module is the LCC of the T2D GWAS hits, which is significantly larger than that expected by chance.
 In the 1st homology group analysis, all 18 1-dimensional holes (loops) of the T2D GWAS hits persist over all P-value thresholds.
 The 1st persistent T2D disease module comprising these 18 persistent 1-dimensional holes is significantly larger than that expected by chance, indicating a significant topological structure in the PPI network.
 The 1st persistent T2D disease module is enriched with the mTOR, FoxO, AMPK, and PI3K-Akt signaling pathways; longevity regulating pathway; and cancer pathways.
-This persistent T2D disease module is also enriched with several transcription factor targets and microRNA targets.
+It has been known that the mechanisms of T2D, aging, and cancer are closely related to each other \cite{Wei2017}.
 The pathobiological significance of this persistent disease module is subject to subsequent experimental validation.

 Our computational topology framework potentially has broad applicability to other complex phenotypes.
-By analyzing the persistent homology features, the topological structures that may be closely associated with a specific phenotype can be identified.
+By analyzing the persistent homology features, the higher-order topological features that may be closely associated with a specific phenotype can be identified.
+We plan to expand this preliminary study to systematically analyze the topological features of the large-scale disease–gene networks \cite{Menche2015, Guney2016}.
+We expect that there are several mathematical ways to expand our persistent homology approach in PPI networks.
+The weighted topology \cite{Baccini2022} of weighted PPI networks reflecting proteome-wide binding affinity and concentration information should provide more biologically plausible and reliable information.
+In addition, relational persistent homology \cite{Stolz2023} may be a useful tool for dissecting multispecies data, such as multiomics data or multilayer biological networks.